Sankardev: Sunpora

 Sankardev and his followers reached Kapalabari in the Koch kingdom in the later part of 1540 and put up there.
 But the water was very alkaline there.
-Several members, including Madhavdev's mother, Manoram, died there.
+Several members, including Madhavdev's mother, Manorama, died there.
 So after staying for some time at Kapalabari, Sankardev and his group moved to Sunpora in 1541.
-At Sunpo, Ra Sankardev initiated Bhavananda, a rich trader who had extensive business interests in the Garo Hills and Bhutan Hills besides Kamarupa.
+At Sunpora Sankardev initiated Bhavananda, a rich trader who had extensive business interests in the Garo Hills and Bhutan Hills besides Kamarupa.
 The trader, Narayana Das, settled at Janiya near Barpeta and took to agriculture.
 A man of the world otherwise, he soon flourished and became a provider to Sankardev and his devotees.
 He came to be known popularly as Thakur Ata.

 Patbausi

 After moving around, Sankardev settled at Patbausi near Barpeta in the Koch Kingdom and constructed a Kirtanghar (house of prayer).
 Some of the people he initiated here are Chakrapani Dwija and Sarvabhaum Bhattacharya, Brahmins; Govinda, a Garo; Jayaram, a Bhutia; Madhai, a Jaintia; Jatiram, an ascetic; and Murari, a Koch.
 Damodardev, a Brahmin, was initiated by Sankardev.
 Damodardev was entrusted by Sankardev to initiate Brahmin disciples.
 A Sattra was also constructed for him at Patbausi itself.
 Later, R. Damodardev became the founder of the Brahma Sanghati sect of Sankardev's religion.

 Among Sankardev's literary works, he completed his rendering of the Bhagavata Purana and wrote other independent works.
 He continued composing the Kirtan Ghosha, further translated the first canto of the Ramayana (Adi Kanda) and instructed Madhavdev to translate the last canto (Uttara Kanda), portions that were left undone by the 14th-century poet Madhav Kandali.
 He wrote four plays: Rukmini harana, Parijata harana, Keligopala and Kalidamana.
 Another play written at Patbausi, Kansa Vadha, is lost.
-At Patbausi, he had lent his barges, numbering around 240, to Kamala Gayan.
-But unfortunately, Gayan's house was gutted and most of the borgeets were lost.
-Since that incident, Sankardev stopped composing Bargeet.
+At Patbausi, he had lent his Bargeets numbering around 240 to Kamala Gayan.
+But unfortunately, Gayan's house was gutted and most of the Bargeets were lost.
+Since that incident Sankardev stopped composing Bargeets.
 Of the 240, 34 remain today.

 Second Pilgrimage

 Sankardev once again left for a pilgrimage in 1550 with a large party of 117 disciples that included Madhavdev, Ramrai, Ramaram, Thakur Ata and others.
 Thakur Ata had to return after just one day's journey.
 Madhavdev had to take the entire responsibility of logistics.
-He, on the request of Sankardev's wife Kalind, urged him to return from Puri and not proceed to Vrindavana.
+He, on the request of Sankardev's wife Kalindi, urged him to return from Puri and not proceed to Vrindavana.
 Sankardev and the group returned to Patbausi within six months in 1551.

 Koch capital and Bheladanga

-On receiving repeated complaints that Sankardev was corrupting the minds of the people by spreading a new religion Nara Narayan, the Koch king ordered Sankardev's arrest, and Sankardev went into hiding.
+On receiving repeated complaints that Sankardev was corrupting the minds of the people by spreading a new religion Nara Narayan, the Koch king, ordered Sankardev's arrest, and Sankardev went into hiding.
 Chilarai— the general of the Koch army, half-brother of the king and married to Kamalapriya, the daughter of Sankardev's cousin Ramarai— then convinced the king to give Sankardev a hearing instead.